aguerot/nodets-starterkit/README.md

 - Any other integer returns it as a string

 Implement a method or function that takes an int and returns the correct string.

+Even if these are fairly simple requirements, special attention should be given to readability, architectural principles and good practices